 Reclaimed water is highly purified wastewater that is ordinarily discharged to the Colorado River.
 Austin Water takes some of the water, stores it in tanks and pumps it to customers for non-drinking uses such as irrigation, toilet flushing, and industrial cooling.
 Using reclaimed water conserves our drinking water.

 If you're interested in a reclaimed water connection, let us know and we can provide more information.
 After paying for a meter, we’ll arrange with our contractor to install a service line and meter box.
-The cost of a connection can be substantially reduced if it is done with the construction of the main.
+The cost of a connection can be substantially reduced if it is completed during construction of the main.